 The highlight of our annual watermelon carving contest — besides the chance to see some incredible carvings — is getting to know some of the talented folks behind those carvings.
 Until now, I’ve only known them via the emails they send to me when they submit their entry.

 In this new monthly blog entry, I’m going to get to know a few of our carving contest entrants a little better by asking them six questions about themselves and their love of watermelon.
 First up is one of our most memorable watermelon carvers, Ryan Allison.

 Ryan is a 21-year-old chef from Spokane, Washington.
-In addition to being a chef at a golf and country club, he’s also started a fruit-carving company called The Garnish Guy.
+In addition to being a chef at a golf and country club, he’s also started a fruit-carving company called.

 He’s one of the most prolific carvers in each of the last two carving contests, and he’s also one of most entertaining.
 One of the requirements for each entry is that the carver must submit a photo of himself or herself with his or her carving.
 Ryan happily obliges, but he takes the watermelon selfie to a new level, as you can see from the examples above.

 Here’s what Ryan had to say in our first of many “Six Questions with a Watermelon Carver” interviews:

 TELL US A LITTLE ABOUT YOURSELF.
 WHEN YOU’RE NOT CARVING WATERMELON, WHAT DO YOU LIKE TO DO?

 When not carving watermelon, I enjoy any number of other artistic activities, but I am self-taught in almost everything I do.
 I like to work with clay and I’m currently working on a tapestry.
 I also dabble in guitar and have literally just started learning the violin.
 In my free time, I like to learn new things, because learning new things keeps life from being boing and repetitive, and I am always up for trying new things!

 WHAT INSPIRED YOU TO START CARVING WATERMELON?